iifl-logo

 The Board of Directors has carried out an annual evaluation of its own performance, Board Committees and individual Directors pursuant to the provisions of the Companies Act, 2013 and corporate governance requirements as prescribed by SEBI Listing Regulations.

-In a separate meeting of the independent directors held on February 08, 2023, performance of the non-independent directors and Board as a whole was reviewed and performance of Chairman of the Company was reviewed after taking into account views of Executive Director.
+In a separate meeting of the independent directors, performance of the non-independent directors and Board as a whole was reviewed and performance of Chairman of the Company was reviewed after taking into account views of Executive Director.
 Performance evaluation of independent directors was done by the entire Board, excluding the independent director being evaluated.

 13. STATUTORY AUDITORS AND STATUTORY AUDITORS REPORT

-There are no qualifications or adverse remarks in the Statutory Auditors Report which require any explanation from the Board of Directors.
-The Statutory Auditors have expressed an unmodified opinion in the audit reports in respect of the Audited Financial Statements for the financial year ended March 31, 2023.
+The qualifications or adverse remarks in the Statutory Auditors Report which require any explanation from the Board of Directors as follows.
 The statutory auditors have not reported any instance of fraud under Section 143(12) of the Companies Act, 2013 during this year.

 14. SECRETARIAL AUDITORS AND SECRETARIAL AUDIT REPORT